ExoMars-PanCam/passthrough/docs/reference/ptl/index.md

 While `img:exposure_duration_count` above will be populated from the primary source, `img:exposure_duration` is marked with `pt:fetch="false()"`.
-This indicates that the template handler expects this attribute to instead be populated by the client (a calibration processor, in this scenario), and will verify this as part of post-processing.
+This indicates that the template handler expects this attribute to instead be populated by the product processor (a calibration processor, in this scenario), and will verify this as part of post-processing.

 PT leverages the XML nature of PDS4 labels by making extensive use of XPath (and, as shown later, its ability to define custom extension functions).
 The `img:exposure_type` attribute in this example is absent in the source label if the